-Coming with a price tag of $356 million, the deal gives Apple to right to use AuthenTec hardware, software and patents.
+With a price tag of $356 million, the deal gives Apple the right to use AuthenTec hardware, software and patents.
 In the immediate term, Apple engineers start working to build Touch ID sensors into the iPhone 5s.
 Longer-term, AuthenTec’s mobile wallet tech paves the way for Apple Pay.

 We have heard a lot of rumors and leaks over the last year that Apple would install a fingerprint sensor underneath the home button of the iPhone 5S this year, but what does the leaked hardware actually say?